time-machine-project/requests-for-comments/files/template/RFC-template.md

 ## YAML-Header

-To aid the generation of the final release-PDF-files, this Markdown file contains a header in the `YAML`-format[^yaml].
+To aid the generation of the final release-PDF-files, this markdown file contains a header in the `YAML`-format[^yaml].
 Apart from other things it states the RFC-title and subtitle as well as information about the authors of the RFC.